spanou/baremetal-super-minimal/docs/getting-started.md

   options: BOARD=[qemu|sam4] BUILD=[debug|release]

+      BOARD=
-     qemu    -> build for a QEMU's Netduino Plus 2 Virtual Board (default) sam4    -> build for a SAM4 XPlained Pro Board dev     -> full development build, all debug symbols and drops optimization to 0 rel     -> rull release build, the production build no debug symbols and optimization
+          qemu    -> build for a QEMU's Netduino Plus 2 Virtual Board (default) sam4    -> build for a SAM4 XPlained Pro Board BUILD=
+          dev     -> development build: all debug symbols are in, drops optimization to 0 rel     -> release build: no debug symbols, full on optimization

   target: [all|debug|clean|rebuild|help]